Rainwater Systems Provide Years of Quality Domestic Use

 Swimming Pool Repurposed for Underground Rainwater Collection

-underground tanks former swimming pool7,200 gallons of collected rainwater for household usage has no visual impact for this newly constructed Bellevue home.
+Workers installing large septic tanks at an excavation site.7,200 gallons of collected rainwater for household usage has no visual impact for this newly constructed Bellevue home.
 The homeowner wanted to have a rainwater catchment system to provide water for the toilet and laundry facility, but he did not want large, above ground water tanks interfering with the landscaping of his backyard.

 Gutter screens were installed, along with a vortex filter, which will eliminate debris from entering the storage tanks.
 In the mechanical room, a sediment filter will remove fine sediment, followed by a carbon filter to eliminate color and odor.